 After the storefront has been set up and customized, it is easy to add products.

 This is done by searching for things in the store’s toolbar.
 Select products to promote and add them to the storefront.
 Later, you will be able to organize products by category as appropriate.
 Over time, it will sometimes be necessary to take things down if they stop being available on Amazon.
 Of course, new items can always be added, too.
-Think of this as running an ecommerce shop without the shipping, stock, or risks: you’ll earn a small commission for every sale through the storefront.
+Think of this as running an e-commerce shop without the shipping, stock, or risks: you’ll earn a small commission for every sale through the storefront as a low-risk source of revenue for your personal branding.

 Lastly, it’s easy to track commissions through the influencer dashboard.
-Just look under reports, and you can access a wide variety of sales information.
+Just look under reports, and you can access a wide variety of sales information and evaluate how effective your Amazon store is in providing you with passive income.

 How Can You Promote Your Amazon Store?

 Once an Amazon influencer store has been created, it’s time to start promoting it everywhere you can.
 The first thing to keep in mind is that there is a custom URL given to each influencer, and this is one of the best promotion tools out there.
-Each influencer has a different approach, but in most cases the custom link is placed in different places online.
+Each influencer has a different approach, but in most cases the custom link is placed in different places online–including social media posts.

 For instance, a kitchen and home blogger with her own website is part of both the influencer and affiliate programs as pictured below.